FrancoRosa/cloud-wars/README.md

   <img width="260" height="300" src="./src/assets/controls.png">
 </p>

-- W, A, S, D: Up, down, left, right, respectibly.
+- To move your ship use the W, A, S, D keys: Up, down, left, right, respectibly.
+- To shot your weapon use the space bar.

 <a name="deploy"/>